wedelljd/wedelljd.github.io/_posts/2017-03-01-Meeting a Mate in Four Minutes.md

 The above results were rather striking, so I wanted to see if they would be repeated when grouping participants based on how their partners rated their attractiveness.
 This time the clustering was performed based on the average attractiveness rating a participant received from their partners, not themselves.
 The outcome supported the results of the earlier logistic regression.

-Using the parner's rating as the clustering feature participants, for both genders, who were rated as more attractive literally outmatch their peers, and in order nonetheless.
+Using the partner's rating as the clustering feature participants, for both genders, who were rated as more attractive literally outmatch their peers, and in order nonetheless.
 The disparity between number of matches, however, is far greater between highest vs lowest rated males than it is for the same groups in females

 ```python